mmatach/polski_komiks_100/README.md

-# Polish comic scene on a 100th Anniversary
+# Polish comic scene on a 100th Anniversary (work in progress)
 *Polska scena komiksowa na 100-lecie*